westpoint-neural-networks/final-project-bobby060/README.md

 You will need to make one additional change to the file itself.
 Line 48 contains the path to the seed data.
 Replace that with a path to the data you want to be used to seed the audio.

+#### Pre Trained Models
+My attempts training this model can be found in regressive_1/models

 ### Another Regressive Model
 At this point, I shrunk my goal again and set a goal of merely implementing anything that generated realistic music.
 I found code from Padmaja Bhagwat, an Indian developer, that uses a regressive model for generating audio.